rghv96/rghv96.github.io/about.md

 permalink: /about/
 ---

 I am a CS grad student at Virginia Tech, US.
 Prior to this, I was working as a Software Engineer and have a total of four years of experience working in India and Singapore.
 I am passionate about developing intriguing softwares that uses technology to fulfill human needs.
 I pursued research in Deep Learning during my final year at university.
-Here's my [resume](../documents/raghav_sethi.pdf)
+Feel free to contact me for my resume.

 I love playing Badminton and Table Tennis and occasionally go for a run.